danasf/sfbos/README.md

 Find your SF Supervisor
 ------------

-Easily find your San Francisco supervisor district.
+Easily find and analyze data about your San Francisco supervisor district.
 A work in progress.

-* geojson generated via SF district shapefiles
+* Geojson generated via SFGov's district shapefiles
-* mapping powered by leaflet.js, tiles via stamen, and geocoding via mapquest
+* Mapping powered by leaflet.js.
+Tiles are c/o stamen.
+Geocoding done via mapquest.

 Data and code are released into in the public domain.
-Please contribute and improve.
+Please contribute to and improve them.